sapan322/Guess-the-Number-GUI/README.md

 A simple “guess the number” game.

-I am create this project to improve my skills:
+I created this project to improve my skills:
 - Python for game logic
 - tkinter with ttkbootstrap for GUI interface
 - Git for version control